-3.38 Core Strategy Policy CS6 seeks affordable housing from developments of 5 or more dwellings and replaced the previous Local Plan policy which had a threshold for contributions of 15 dwellings.
-In 2018/19 there were 15 applications permitted on new sites which were above the threshold.
-Of the seven sites of 15 or more dwellings, two were permitted with a financial contribution towards off-site affordable housing.
-One site of 10 - 14 units included a financial contribution as did two of the smaller sites of less than 10 dwellings.
-Three of these smaller permissions did not include a contribution towards affordable housing, two for viability reasons and one where the contribution was waived in lieu of a land transfer.
-The permissions granted in 2018/19 should deliver 94 affordable housing units.
+3.37 Core Strategy Policy CS6 seeks affordable housing from developments of 5 or more dwellings and replaced the previous Local Plan policy which had a threshold for contributions of 15 dwellings.
+In 2019/20 there were only 6 applications permitted on new sites which were above the threshold and all included affordable housing.

 Policy Effectiveness: Whilst previous Local Plan policies and SPG 4/04 have been effective in delivering affordable housing, a significant number of schemes fell below the threshold and therefore did not contribute to affordable housing.
-The Core Strategy policy which has reduced the threshold for affordable housing provision to 5 units should increase provision in the longer term.
-A number of smaller schemes are now coming forward with affordable housing contributions whether on site or in the form of a financial contribution.
+The Core Strategy policy which reduced the threshold for affordable housing provision to 5 units means a number of smaller schemes are now coming forward with affordable housing contributions whether on site or in the form of a financial contribution.